segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 Segment encrypts the data in select fields [marked as yellow in the Privacy Portal](/docs/privacy/portal/#default-pii-matchers) before sending them to event stream, cloud mode destinations, further supporting HIPAA compliance in your destinations.
 Segment encrypts data using a RSAES OAEP SHA 256 algorithm.

 Data encryption does not support "fuzzy matching".
-You can encrypt [Default PII matchers](/docs/privacy/portal/#default-pii-matchers), [Custom PII matchers](/docs/privacy/portal/#custom-pii-matchers), and [Synonyms](/docs/privacy/portal/#using-synonyms).
+You can encrypt [Default PII matchers](/docs/privacy/portal/#default-pii-matchers), [Custom PII matchers](/docs/privacy/portal/#custom-pii-matchers), and any [Synonyms](/docs/privacy/portal/#using-synonyms) you've created for keys.

 > info "Data encryption is currently in public beta"
 > Data encryption only supports event-stream, cloud-mode destinations.
 Only data fields in `context`, `traits`, and `property` objects can be encrypted.